 - 9.1 Penalties 1-6 in Appendix 3 reflect incrementally the seriousness of the offence.
-In considering which penalty to impose, the Panel or Board will take into consideration the seriousness of the offence. - 9.2 The Faculty Academic Offences Panel may choose minor or major penalties 1-4 in Appendix 3.
-They may also, if deemed necessary, refer the case to the University Academic Offences Board. - 9.3 When the University Academic Offences Board concludes that an academic offence has been committed, it may stipulate any penalty (1-6) in Appendix 3. - 9.4 In exceptional cases, the Panel or Board may conclude that an academic offence has been committed by the student(s), but the penalties within Appendix 3 may not be appropriate for the circumstance surrounding the offence.
-In such situations, the Panel or Board should use its discretion and acting within the principles of this Policy and Procedure and in line with the University's general Assessment Regulation principles, stipulate an outcome to best suit the situation. - 9.5 Where an allegation of an academic offence, if found to be proven, would bring about concerns for fitness to practise, the case will be referred directly to the procedure outlined in 11H Fitness to Practise: Procedure.
-Referrals to the University's 11K- Student Disciplinary Procedure and 11J Support to Study: Policy and Procedure will also be made as appropriate. - 9.6 The Panel or Board's decision will be passed to the Assessment Board for ratification and for inclusion in its recommendations.
-The Panel or Board's decision may not be overturned by the Assessment Board and should be taken as a given when considering the student's profile of marks. - 9.7 The Assessment Board will include all units failed as a result of the Academic Offences Panel or Board's decision in its consideration of the student's overall performance according to the University's assessment regulations.
-Reassessment(s) shall only be carried out once the Assessment Board has met and where the student's overall profile and the assessment regulations permit the student such a reassessment. - 9.8 All students who are found guilty of a minor or major academic offence, or have been found to have shown poor academic practice in their work, will be referred to the learning resource information held in Appendix 9 Student Learning Guide.
+In considering which penalty to impose, the Panel or Board will take into consideration the seriousness of the offence. - 9.2 The Chair investigating a Minor Faculty Academic Offencemay stipulate penalty 1 or 2 as per Appendix 3:they may also refer the case to the Major Faculty Academic Offences panel or University Academic Offences Board, if the suspected offence is deemed to fall within the definitions of Major Faculty or Major University offences (as per appendix 3).
+The Major Faculty Academic Offences Panel may stipulate minor or major penalties 1-4 in Appendix 3.
+They may also, if deemed necessary, refer the case to the University Academic Offences Board. - 9.3 When the University Academic Offences Board concludes that an academic offence has been committed, it may stipulate any penalty (1-6) in Appendix 3.9.4 The Academic Offences Chair, Panel or Board will explain the rationale for the penalty to the student.
+This will be via the written summary in the case of the investigation of a Minor Faculty offence, or prior to the close of proceedings of a Panel or Board.
+In the case of more severe penalties, the Chair, Panel or Board will confirm why lesser penalties were not deemed appropriate; this must also be recorded clearly in the minutes and in the outcome letter sent to the student. - 9.4 In exceptional cases, an Academic Offences Panel or Board may conclude that an academic offence has been committed by the student(s), but the penalties within Appendix 3 may not be appropriate for the circumstance surrounding the offence.
+In such situations, the Panel or Board should use its discretion and acting within the principles of this Policy and Procedure and in line with the University's general Assessment Regulation principles, stipulate an outcome to best suit the situation.
+Such a bespoke outcome would not be appropriate for a Minor Faculty investigation undertaken by the Chair. - 9.5 Where an allegation of an academic offence, if found to be proven, would bring about concerns for fitness to practise, the case will be referred directly to the procedure outlined in 11H Fitness to Practise: Procedure.
+Referrals to the University's 11K- Student Disciplinary Procedure and 11J Support to Study: Policy and Procedure will also be made as appropriate. - 9.6 The outcome of the academic offences investigation will be passed to the Assessment Board for ratification and for inclusion in its recommendations.
+The outcome of the investigation, Panel or Board may not be overturned by the Assessment Board and should be taken as a given when considering the student's profile of marks. - 9.7 The Assessment Board will include all units failed as a result of the outcome of the Academic Offences investigation, Panel or Board's in its consideration of the student's overall performance according to the University's assessment regulations.
+Reassessment(s) shall only be carried out once the Assessment Board has met and where the student's overall profile and the assessment regulations permit the student such a reassessment.

+9.8 All students who are found guilty of a minor or major academic offence, or have been found to have shown poor academic practice in their work, will be referred to the learning resource information held in Appendix 9 - Student Learning Guide.